jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 #### Exploratory Data Analysis

-<p> Below shows a wordcloud visualization of English twitter user data.
+Below shows a wordcloud visualization of English twitter user data.
 The most common words are fuck and annual pass.
-One of the most common retweets happening during the collection period was a tweet about someone trying to get in with a fake annual pass.<p>
+One of the most common retweets happening during the collection period was a tweet about someone trying to get in with a fake annual pass.

 <img src="{{ site.url }}{{ site.baseurl }}/images/disneynlp/cinderella.jpg" alt="wordcloud, disney, nlp" width="200" height="100">

+ScatterText part of the Spacy library was used.
+ScatterText allows you to look up certain words and shows you in which document in the corpus the word shows up in.
+I compared translated Japanese text to English text.

 <img src="{{ site.url }}{{ site.baseurl }}/images/disneynlp/scatter.gif" alt="scattertext, disney, nlp" width="2200" height="3000">